Monotone mappings and lines: One-to-one monotone mappings

-\begin{tw} Let $L_0, L_1, L_2$ be different lines in the plane $\Err^2$ such that each two of them intersect, let $S = (L_0 \cup L_1 \cup L_2) \setminus B$, where $B$ is a bounded set.
+An interval is \emph{non-degenerate} if it contains at least two points. \begin{tw} Let $L_0, L_1, L_2$ be different lines in the plane $\Err^2$ such that each two of them intersect, let $S = (L_0 \cup L_1 \cup L_2) \setminus B$, where $B$ is a bounded set.
 Assume $Y$ is a linearly ordered set and $\map f S Y$ is monotone and one-to-one.
 Then $Y$ contains continuum many pairwise disjoint non-degenerate closed intervals.
 In particular, $S$ does not admit any one-to-one monotone mapping into $\Err$. \end{tw}